-The following financial items have been added back to or subtracted from our net income when calculating Adjusted EBITDA:
+The following financial items have been added back to or subtracted from our net income (loss) when calculating Adjusted EBITDA:

 - Income tax.
 This amount may be useful to investors because it represents the taxes that might be payable for the period and the change in deferred taxes during the period, and therefore could reduce cash flow available for use in our business. - Depreciation expense.
 Iteris excludes depreciation expense primarily because it is a non-cash expense.
-These amounts may be useful to investors because it generally represents the wear and tear on our property and equipment used in our operations. - Amortization.
+These amounts may be useful to investors because it generally represents the wear and tear on our property and equipment used in our operations. - Amortization expense.
 Iteris incurs amortization of intangible assets in connection with acquisitions.
 Iteris also incurs amortization related to capitalized software development costs.
 Iteris excludes these items because it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
-These amounts may be useful to investors because they represent the estimated attrition of our acquired customer base and the diminishing value of product rights. - Interest expense.
-Iteris excludes interest expense because it does not believe this item is reflective of ongoing business and operating results.
+These amounts may be useful to investors because they represent the estimated attrition of our acquired customer base and the diminishing value of product rights. - Interest income and expense.
+Iteris excludes interest income and expense because it does not believe this item is reflective of ongoing business and operating results.
 This amount may be useful to investors for determining current cash flow.
-For the three months ended June 30, 2023, interest expense includes amortization of the remaining capitalized deferred financing costs due to the termination of the Credit Agreement (see Note 11, Long-Term Debt, to the Financial Statements for more information). - Stock-based compensation.
+For the three and six months ended September 30, 2022, interest expense includes amortization of the remaining capitalized deferred financing costs due to the termination of the Credit Agreement in Fiscal 2023 (see Note 11, Long-Term Debt, to the Financial Statements for more information). - Stock-based compensation.
 These expenses consist primarily of expenses from employee and director equity-based compensation plans.
-Iteris excludes stock-based compensation primarily because they are non-cash expenses and Iteris believes that it is useful to investors to understand the impact of stock-based compensation to its results of operations and current cash flow. - Restructuring charges.
+Iteris excludes stock-based compensation primarily because they are non-cash expenses and Iteris believes that it is useful to investors to understand the impact of stock-based compensation to its results of operations and current cash flow. - Other legal expenses.
+Iteris excludes legal expenses that it believes are infrequent, unusual and not reflective of ongoing operating results in the period incurred.
+These amounts may be useful to our investors in evaluating our core operating performance.
+We do not adjust for any ordinary course legal expenses.
+For the three and six months ended September 30, 2023, other legal expenses consist of costs related to a specific breach of contract dispute for which the Company previously expected a settlement to be reached, however, due to a change in facts and circumstances that now point to a more protracted and costly process, we included the legal costs of \$0.6 million incurred during the three months ended September 30, 2023, and in addition included related expenses of \$0.4 million incurred during the three months ended June 30, 2023 in results for the six months ended September 30, 2023.
+The Company believes that an outcome resulting in a loss is remote.
+There were no such costs in the prior year periods. - Restructuring charges.
 These expenses consist primarily of employee separation expenses, facility termination costs, and other expenses associated with Company restructuring activities.
 Iteris excludes these expenses as it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
 These amounts may be useful to our investors in evaluating our core operating performance.

-Reconciliations of net income (loss) from continuing operations to Adjusted EBITDA and the presentation of Adjusted EBITDA as a percentage of total revenues were as follows:
+Reconciliations of net income (loss) to Adjusted EBITDA and the presentation of Adjusted EBITDA as a percentage of total revenues were as follows: